 idiopathic orbital inflammation, diabetic retinopathy, ischemic retinopathy including

 glaucoma-associated retinopathy, retinal vein thrombosis, or a non-healing ocular or

-11. Has interstitial lung disease or active, non-infectious pneumonitis.
+11. Has interstitial lung disease or active noninfectious pneumonitis.
+12. Has a history of

 13. Has a known hypersensitivity to a component of the protocol therapy, DSP-0509, or

 treatment for more than 5 years.